Results of the 2016 United Kingdom European Union membership referendum: United Kingdom

-The final result of the referendum for the United Kingdom and Gibraltar was declared at Manchester Town Hall at 0720 BST on Friday 24 June 2016, after all the 382 voting areas and the twelve UK regions had declared their results, by the then Chief Counting Officer (CCO) for the referendum, Jenny Watson.
-In a UK-wide referendum, the position of Chief Counting Officer (CCO) is held by the chair of the Electoral Commission.
+The final result of the referendum for the United Kingdom and Gibraltar was declared at Manchester Town Hall at 0720 BST on Friday 24 June 2016, after all the 382 voting areas and the twelve UK regions had declared their results, by the Chief Counting Officer (CCO) for the referendum, Jenny Watson.
+In a UK-wide referendum the position of CCO is held by the chair of the Electoral Commission.
 The following figures are as reported by the Electoral Commission.

-With a national turnout of 72.21%, the target to secure the majority win for the winning side was 16,788,672 votes.
-The decision by the electorate was to "Leave the European Union", voters for which secured a majority of 1,269,501 votes (3.78%) over those who had voted in favour of "Remain a member of the European Union", with England and Wales voting to "Leave" while Scotland and Northern Ireland voted to "Remain".
+"Leave the European Union" secured a majority of 1,269,501 votes (3.78%) over those who had voted in favour of "Remain a member of the European Union".
+England (except Greater London) and Wales voted to "Leave", while Scotland and Northern Ireland voted to "Remain".